InaPD/Django-Company-App/README.md

 #### Creating a token

-As all endpints are required to be protected, the user should generate a token, so that the app knows it's an authorized user trying to reach it.
+As all endpoints are required to be protected, the user should generate a token, so that the app knows it's an authorized user trying to reach it.
 In order to generate the token I used Postman to send a request for token generation with the following format:

 - **Method:** GET